senocular/senocular.github.com/articles/js_this_flowchart.md

 - [MDN reference: arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

-#### Arrow function method
+#### Arrow function object method

-Arrow functions as methods (via fields) will use the surrounding scope for the value of `this`.
+Arrow functions as methods (via properties) will use the surrounding scope for the value of `this`.
 While the arrow function may be defined within an object literal initializer, those initializers do not define scopes.
 The scope seen by arrow function for the value of `this` will be the scope outside of the object's definition.

 ```js
 const outerThis = this;